Spinning radar logo

 (If you arrived here from 'End Game' Click to return to your place there)

 Outside a metal staircase led to the gantry in the centre of which rotated the cabin.
-This was about 15 feet square and to gain entry one had to leap aboard the thoughtfully provided running board and slide back the door.
+This was about 15 feet square and to gain entry one had to leap aboard the thoughtfully provided running board and then slide back the door.
 Walking across the floor during rotation was a strange experience somewhat reminiscent of inebriation.
 One side of the cabin was occupied with cabinets containing the transmitter, TR switch, receivers and test equipment.
 Another corner housed an air pump cabinet.
 The transmitting device was a water-cooled magnetron which on receipt of the high voltage pulse from the modulator immediately generated the 2 megawatt (for Type 80 Mk.3, the earlier Mk.1 had a 1 Megawatt magnetron) burst of radio frequency energy in the 3000MHz band and immediately stopped doing so when the modulation pulse ceased.
-The RF pulse was ducted through the top of the cabin by means of a rectangular waveguide and eventually was distributed at the focus of, and along the length of the reflector using the 'leaky waveguide' method.
+The RF pulse was ducted through the top of the cabin by means of a rectangular waveguide eventually becoming equally distributed at the focus of, and along the length of the reflector using the 'leaky waveguide' method.
 That is, via angled narrow slots cut into the smaller dimension of the waveguide.
-This part was enclosed in a Perspex tube as the waveguide was pressurised from an air pump to reduce any tendency to arc.
+This part was enclosed in a perspex tube as the waveguide was pressurised by an air pump which reduced any tendency towards arcing.

 In this diagram the output pulses from the magnetron arrive at the top left and leave for the aerial top right.